Glossary.

 Notes

 Individual scent components that contribute to a fragrance's overall aroma.
-Classified into top, heart, and base notes based on their volatility and evaporation rate.
+Classified into top, middle (heart), and base notes based on their volatility and evaporation rate.

 Nose